rheiland/xml2jupyter/paper/paper.md

 -->

 When we map this into Jupyter widgets, we obtain the following rendered result.
-The name of the parameter and its attributes, if present, are rendered as (disabled) button widgets.
-This choice, plus alternating row colors ("zebra stripes"), make it easy for a user to see and interpret a parameter's meaning and value.
+The name of the parameter, its value, and its attributes, if present, are displayed in a row (as disabled button widgets).
+Using alternating row colors ("zebra stripes") helps visually match these fields and avoid changing the wrong parameter value.
 For numeric widgets (type "int" or "double"), we compute a delta step value based on the magnitude (log) of the initial value.
 For example, the `radius` widget will have a step value of 10, whereas `threads` will have a step value of 1.